 2. Buyer Failure.
 If the buyer in a Designated Commodity Transaction (hereinafter, the “Buyer”) fails to schedule and/or receive all or part of the Contract Quantity it is required to schedule or receive pursuant to a Designated Commodity Transaction and such failure is not excused by Force Majeure or Seller’s failure to perform, then Buyer shall pay Seller within five (5) business days of invoice receipt an amount for each unit of such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 3. Definitions.
 For purposes of this Section B, the following words shall have the following meanings.
-Any terms not otherwise defined in this Attachment, the Annex to which this Attachment is a part or the Agreement, will be used as defined in the Other Agreements.
+Any terms not otherwise defined in this Exhibit, the Annex to which this Exhibit is a part or the Agreement, will be used as defined in the Other Agreements.

 (a) “Replacement Price” means the price at which Buyer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point a replacement for the portion of the Contract Quantity specified in a Designated Commodity Transaction but not scheduled and/or delivered by Seller, plus (i) costs reasonably incurred by Buyer in purchasing such substitute product and (ii) additional transmission charges, if any, reasonably incurred by Buyer to the Delivery Point, or absent a purchase, the market price at the Delivery Point for the Contract Quantity not scheduled and/or delivered as determined by Buyer in a commercially reasonable manner; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Buyer be required to utilize or change its utilization of its owned or controlled assets or market positions to minimize Seller’s liability.
 For the purposes of this definition, Buyer shall be considered to have purchased a replacement product to the extent Buyer shall have entered into one or more arrangements in a commercially reasonable manner whereby Buyer repurchases its obligation to sell and deliver such product to another party at the Delivery Point.